raspberrypi/documentation/hardware/computemodule/cm-designguide.md

 The USB port (Pins USB_DP and USB_DM) must be routed as matched-phase 90 ohm differential PCB traces.

-Note that the port is capable of being used as a true OTG port, but there is currently no documentation, code or examples for this use case.
+Note that the port is capable of being used as a true OTG port, but there is currently no documentation, code, or examples for this use case.

 ### HDMI